 There’s no use in prevaricating when talking about Alfaro’s defense: He allowed more passed balls in his 86 games at catcher in low-A this season than 19 of the other 29 teams had in ~140 games.
 His 26 PBs were second for the low-A lead after the Phillies’ Chace Numata, who allowed 28 in 90 games.
 While “passed ball” isnt exactly a hugely predictive or accurate statistic, it does point to the defensive struggles that are clearly visible on tape or in person.
 Alfaro has a tendency to mishandle pitches, even pitches in the zone, at a much higher rate than even other 20-year-old low-A catcher.
 While Alfaro has developed into a catcher from the very raw prospect he was when he signed, he still has an extremely long way to go before he could be considered to have even an average glove.

 Where he makes up for this, though, is his arm.
 Alfaro caught 36% of potential base-stealers, and with glove refinement, the sheer strength of his arm could put this number up into the ridiculous range.
-This, in fact, was the area in which he With the Rangers hiring Pudge Rodriguez last season to work with the minor leaguers across the organization, Alfaro has a chance to get even better instruction than previously, and the results should hopefully begin to appear in 2014.
+This, in fact, was the area in which he has made significant improvements in the last few seasons.
+With the Rangers hiring Pudge Rodriguez last season to work with the minor leaguers across the organization, Alfaro has a chance to get even better instruction than previously, and the results should hopefully begin to appear in 2014.

 Alfaro does also spend time at first (17 of his 104 games in Hickory, with 6 games at DH) and he acquits himself quite well there.
 He does have the additional positional advantage over, say, a first-base-only prospect like Ronald Guzman, in that Alfaro will be a better catcher even on his worst days than Guzman would be anywhere but first.